OCA/manufacture/mrp_production_putaway_strategy/README.rst

 Usage
 =====

 #.
-Go to `Inventory / Settings' and activate the option 'Advanced routing of
+Go to 'Inventory / Settings' and activate the option 'Advanced routing of
    products using rules'.

 #.
 Define a putaway strategy in the location zone where the finished products